A Guide To Coloured Stone Engagement Rings

-Diamonds are not the only option for your engagement or wedding ring.
+Diamonds are not the only option, have you explored the idea of a coloured stone engagement ring?
 Many prefer a splash of colour, others cite ethical reasons and some just prefer a little less bling.
-Whatever your reason, if diamonds are not your thing, there are still plenty of options available to you.
+Whatever your reason, if diamonds are not your thing, there are still plenty of coloured stone engagement ring options available to you.

 From blues to greens, yellows to oranges and pinks to purples, the Sapphire has you covered with whichever colour of the rainbow you prefer.
 They are also the second most recommended option for an engagement ring as their hardness is superior to many other coloured gems.
 But there are other options, the ultimate choice for many (and usually the most expensive option) is a coloured diamond.
 The rare varieties such as pink, blue and green have higher prices whereas cognac, black and champagne, are more affordable.

 Since gemstones used in wedding rings are typically lower set, smaller stones are more protected.
 Safe from everyday knocks and bumps, it is usually safer to include more fragile gems.
 Another great thing about considering some colour for your wedding ring is you may be able to include a fancy-coloured diamond.
 Being smaller in size (in comparison to the centre stone of an engagement ring) a pink diamond in a wedding ring is a more realistic option for most.

 Diamonds can occur in virtually all colours of the spectrum, as well as milky-white, black and grey.
 The two most common colours, or hues, in diamonds, are yellow and brown with yellow being by far the most popular.
 Some colours are very rare, the rarest and most prized colour of all being red diamonds.

 Coloured diamonds are graded according to their properties of colour, tone and saturation.
 In all cases, for any given hue, the greater the saturation the higher the value.